RsyncProject/rsync/rsync.1.md

     even wildcards escaped).
 The only active wildcard characters on the remote side are: `*`, `?`, `[`, & `]`.

-    If you have a script that wants to use old-style arg splitting, this option should get it going.
+    If you have a script that wants to use old-style arg splitting in the filenames, specify this option once.
+If the remote shell has a problem with any backslash escapes, specify the option twice.

     You may also control this setting via the RSYNC_OLD_ARGS environment variable.
-If this variable has a non-zero value, this setting will be enabled by default, otherwise it will be disabled by default.
-Either state is overridden by a manually specified positive or negative version of this option (the negative is `--no-old-args`).
+If it has the value "1", rsync will default to a single-option setting.
+If it has the value "2" (or more), rsync will default to a repeated-option setting.
+If it is "0", you'll get the default escaping behavior.
+The environment is always overridden by manually specified positive or negative options (the negative is `--no-old-args`).

 0.  `--protect-args`, `-s`